janreising/astroCAST/README.md

 pip install poetry
 poetry install --with vis
 ```

-## Docker container<a name="docker-container">
+## Containers<a name="containers">
+Now astroCAST implementation can run from inside docker and singularity.

 Currently, we support astroCAST in MacOS through docker, but other operating systems supporting docker may as well run astroCAST docker container.
-For more infomation on how to install docker and create an acconsult, please refer to https://docs.docker.com/engine/install/.
+For more infomation on how to install docker and create an account, please refer to https://docs.docker.com/engine/install/.
+For more information on how to install singularity and create an account visit https://apptainer.org/docs/admin/main/installation.html.

+### Docker container<a name="docker-container">
 Once docker has been installed, run the following commands in the terminal:
 ```shell
 docker pull anacgon/astrocast:1.1